pintov/1c-jwt/README.md

-1C JWT
+1C HMAC & JWT
 =====

-This is a pure 1C implementation of `RFC 7519 <https://tools.ietf.org/html/rfc7519>`.
+This is a pure 1C implementation of RFC 2104 <https://www.ietf.org/rfc/rfc2104.txt> and RFC 7519 <https://tools.ietf.org/html/rfc7519>

 Limitations
 -----------

 This implementation works only on 1C:Enterprise platform version 8.3.10.2168 or above.
 The platform you may download here: <https://1c-dn.com/user/updates/1c_enterprise_platform_training_version/>
-Supported algorithm HS256 only.
+For JWT supported algorithm HS256 only.
+HMAC function supports algorithms: MD5, SHA1, SHA256

 Installing
 ----------